Are you wondering “would I look good with blonde hair?”

 - Beige blonde

-These shades are likely to suit you well and prevent any brassy color issues.
-However, you can also go for a warm hair color such as peachy or golden blonde to add brightness and complement your face.
+These cool blonde shades contain blue, purple, or pink undertones that will compliment your natural skin undertone and prevent any brassy color issues since they don’t contain yellow hues.
+However, you can also go for a warm hair color such as peachy or golden blonde to add brightness and complement your skin with a natural glow.

 If you have a warm undertone and want a hair color to match, consider the following options: